-But our article didn’t tackle the most obvious question:
+But our Banville Law article didn't tackle the most obvious question:

 A study published in 2002, 15 years after the Act's passage, was less than promising.
 On the question of nursing home quality, Federal nursing home reform seemed to have had little effect.

 Nursing homes were still plagued by systemic problems.

 According to the New York Times, the study found that over 90% of America's nursing homes were "woefully understaffed."
 To complete the research, surveyors spent over 8 years in elder-care facilities across the nation.
 They concluded that under-staffing had led to an increased incidence of "severe" bed sores, malnutrition and troubling weight loss among patients.

 After reviewing the report, the US Department of Health & Human Services (HHS) amended its suggested guidelines.